 When ordering a 10 yard dumpster, keep in mind that you will need to provide placement instructions for the driver.
 No one needs to be onsite when the container is dropped off or picked up, but remember the following guidelines:

 Clear a spot where you'd like your dumpster placed.
-Remember that you'll need a permit from the city to have the bin placed on the street.
+Remember that you'll need a permit from the city to place the bin on a street.

 The truck requires about 60 feet of space to approach and about 23 feet of vertical clearance to raise and place the dumpster.

-If we come pick up your container and debris is sticking out of the sides, we won't be able to safely haul it away, resulting in a fee.
+If debris is sticking over of the sides on pickup day, we won't be able to safely haul it away, resulting in a trip fee.

-Don't forget to call to schedule pickup for your dumpster on or before the last day of your rental period.
+Please don't forget to schedule pickup for your dumpster on or before the final day of your rental period.

 Remember to Ask About Permits

 You’ll most likely need a permit approved by your local government if you think you’ll need to place the dumpster in a public right-of-way like the street or sidewalk.
 In some cities, we can take care of the permit application for you and include the cost in your bundled price.
 However, most cities require the homeowner or contractor to handle permits.